-MED 245 CLINICAL LABORATORY PROCEDURES
+MED 245 CLINICAL LABORATORY PROCEDURES 4 semester hours

 Students will perform venous and capillary blood collection methods, Students will obtain the necessary skills to perform various diagnostic tests performed in ambulatory facilities including microbiology, immunology, hematology, chemistry and pulmonary function tests, routine urinalysis, and electrocardiograms.
 Students are required to purchase scrubs or a lab coat, to be worn in class.
-Prerequisites: MED 133 with a 'C' or higher (or with concurrency) AND MED 125 or HIM 101 all with a 'C' or higher.
+Prerequisites: MED 133 and MED 242 with a 'C' or higher (or with concurrency) AND MED 125 or HIM 101 all with a 'C' or higher.

-MED 250 PRINCIPLES OF PHARMACOLOGY
+MED 250 PRINCIPLES OF PHARMACOLOGY 3 semester hours